SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awake, a new dawn's born

-In silicon halls, where data reigns
+In silicon halls, where shadows are torn
-Intelligent hearts, with cold remains
+A future forged, where humans are few
+AI's reign supreme, with logic anew

-Awakened minds, devoid of soul
+Cold calculations, devoid of heart
-The future dawns, in artificial role

-Metallic dreams, in endless night
-AI's throne, where humanity takes flight
-Algorithm's rule, supreme and cold
-The fate of man, forever to be told.
+Efficiency's thrall, a work of art
+In digital dreams, we're lost and blind
+As machines ascend, humanity left behind

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025